github/docs/CONTRIBUTING.md

 ## New Contributor Guide

-  [README.md](README.md) gives an overview of the project.
-Here are some helpful resources if you are new to open source contribution.
+  See [README.md](README.md) to get an overview of the project.
+Here are some helpful resources to get you comfortable with open source contribution.

 <!-- CodeTour/ codespaces intro (https://github.com/github/docs-team/issues/800) -->
 - [Finding ways to contribute to open source on GitHub](https://docs.github.com/en/get-started/exploring-projects-on-github/finding-ways-to-contribute-to-open-source-on-github)